 The benefits of shopping online can vary based on the website you’re using.
 Each one is different, and one might suit your needs more than another.
 Here are some sites you can visit to start your comparisons.

 TrueCar.
 TrueCar lists prices others have paid for similar cars so customers know you’re getting a fair price for your next vehicle.

 Cars.com.
 Cars.com works with thousands of dealers to give you an easy way to find the car you want when you’re ready.

 Carvana.
 Carvana not only allows users to inspect the car with a photo model, but also have access to a free history report before you buy.

 There are plenty of other websites geared to help you buy a new or used cars.
 You can buy directly from a brand’s website or visit sites like eBay and Craigslist to find private sales.
 Take your time browsing online offers so you can find the best deal around.

 A good way to get a bargain with dealership financing is to bring your other loan offers to the negotiating table.
 If you’re able to show that a another lender is willing to offer you a lower interest rate with better terms, you’ll have the upper hand.
-If the dealer wants to make the sale, he’ll either need to match the price or offer you a lower rate.
+If the salesperson wants to finance your car, they’ll either need to match the price or offer you a lower rate.

 In many cases, especially if you don’t have the best credit, dealership financing won’t be your best option.

 Compare a range of car loans you can apply for online